zeeshan595/tortuga-library/README.md

 If using `vs code` open the `Project.code-workspace` and you can debug The project `Sandbox` from there.
 Otherwise build the project manually:

-1. Go into Tortuga sub-folder and run `make`
+1. Go into Tortuga sub-folder and run `make build`
-2. Navigate to Sandbox sub-folder and run `make`
+2. Navigate to Sandbox sub-folder and run `make build`
 3. Open the application inside `Sandbox/Build/Application`